 You may be wondering, “What’s Juneteenth?
 And what’s the big deal about a Juneteenth wedding?”
 Well to make a long story short, after President Lincoln signed the Emancipation Proclamation in early 1863, all slaves in confederate states were legally set free.
 In fact Union soldiers, some of these soldiers were Black, walked from plantation to plantation reading copies of the proclamation to the slaves to let them know.
-But in some areas heavily under confederate control, the slaves were not informed.
-It actually took two and half years for the message to reach over 250,000 slaves in Galveston, Texas.
+But in some areas heavily under confederate control, the slaves were not allowed to leave.
+It actually took two and half years for Federal troops to take control of Galveston, Texas allowing those freed slaves to actually be free.
 And guess what day it was when the last slaves were informed?
 June 19th, 1865.

 NYC Juneteenth wedding